trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 Configuration
 -------------

-To configure the MySQL connector, create a catalog properties file in ``etc/catalog`` named, for example, ``mysql.properties``, to mount the MySQL connector as the ``mysql`` catalog.
+To configure the MySQL connector, create a catalog properties file in ``etc/catalog`` named, for example, ``example.properties``, to mount the MySQL connector as the ``mysql`` catalog.
 Create the file with the following contents, replacing the connection properties as appropriate for your setup:

 .. code-block:: text